Welcome to the University of Glasgow

 - Our work directly influences the strategic direction of the University and impacts upon decisions made at the most senior levels of the Institution, giving you the opportunity to contribute to the University’s future.

-- With our new Advanced Research Centre (ARC), our Research Strategy 2020-25 and forthcoming Innovation Strategy this is an exciting time to join R&I.
+- With our new Advanced Research Centre (ARC), our Research and Innovation Strategies and newly-launched Glasgow Changing Futures, this is an exciting time to join the University of Glasgow.

-- Career development for all is a priority for R&I, being part of the team will give you the opportunity to gain new knowledge, experiences and skills.
+- Career development for all is a priority and being part of the team will give you the opportunity to gain new knowledge, experiences and skills.

 Please contact Elaine Cook, Office Manager, to arrange a confidential, informal discussion.